Mixed Motives and Geometric Representation Theory in Equal Characteristic: Categories of motives and the six operations

 \end{corollary}

 \begin{proof} Since $\Zop$ is a field, any $\Zop$-module is flat and so it suffices to prove the case $A = \Zop$.

 By Theorem~\ref{theorem:GL} and Corollary~\ref{coro:calculateHigherChowGroups} it suffices to prove that $\Hyp_\Nis^{i-n}(k, \kmp[n]) = 0$ unless $n = i = 0$.
-Fields have Nisnevich cohomological dimension zero, Remark~\ref{rema:whyNis}\eqref{rema:whyNis:cohDimZero}, so we only need to consider the case $n = i$.
+Fields have Nisnevich cohomological dimension zero so we only need to consider the case $n = i$.
 Since $\Hyp_\Nis^{0}(k, \kmp[n]) = \kmp[n](k)$, it suffices to show that the Milnor $K$-theory has no $p$-torsion for $n > 0$.
-For finite fields, this property is due to Steinberg, \cite[Exam.1.5]{Mil69}, and for the algebraic closures, it follows from the fact that Milnor $K$-theory commutes with filtered colimits. \end{proof}
+For finite fields, this property is due to Steinberg, \cite[Exam.1.5]{Mil69}, and arbitrary algebraic extension, it follows from the fact that Milnor $K$-theory commutes with filtered colimits. \end{proof}

 \begin{proposition}[Projective bundle formula] Let $A$ be a commutative $\Zop$-algebra, and let $E \to X$ be a vector bundle of dimension $n$ in $\QProj / k$, and $p: \P(E) \to X$ its associated projective bundle.
 Then we have the following isomorphisms in $\H(X, A)$